LuckyJimJD/ProfessionalResponsibility/_pages/syllabus.md

 ---
-layout: syllabus
+layout: page

-permalink: /syllabus/
+date: 2019-04-12

-title: Syllabus
+title: 'Professional Responsibility'

-author: Eric M. Fink
+author: 'Eric M. Fink'
-affiliation: Elon Law School
+affiliation: 'Elon Law School'
-email: efink@elon.edu
+email: 'efink@elon.edu'
-phone: 336-279-9334
+phone: '336.279.9334'
-address1: 201 North Greene Street
-address2: Greensboro, North Carolina 27401
-course: 'Civil Procedure'

 term: 'Fall 2019'
-days: 'Mondays, Wednesdays, & Fridays, 9:00 – 10:45 am'
+days: 'Monday & Wednesday, 3:00 - 4:15 pm'
-room: 'Room 207'
+room: Room 204

 output:
   pdf_document:
     latex_engine: xelatex
     template: syllabus.latex

 ---

 # Description

-In this course, you will learn about the procedures for civil suits.
-You will also learn how to understand and use primary legal texts (constitutions, statutes, rules, & judicial opinions) as tools for analyzing legal problems.
-While the course will focus on federal courts, the rules of civil procedure in many states (including North Carolina) are similar.

-Topics to be covered include the selection of an appropriate forum, the scope of a lawsuit, the presentation of claims and defenses, disposition without a trial, the choice of applicable law, and the effect of judgments on future litigation.
-Other aspects of civil litigation (e.g., discovery, trials, & appeals) are covered in upper-level elective courses.
+This course is intended to acquaint students with the organization and regulation of the legal profession, the nature of the attorney-client relationship, and the duties that attorneys owe to clients and others.
+Upon successfully completing the course, students should be familiar with the ABA Model Rules of Professional Conduct and other sources of law governing the legal profession, and be able to apply these rules to ethical issues that arise in legal practice.
+The course will also help prepare students for the Multistate Professional Responsibility Examination (MPRE), but will not cover all of the topics tested on that exam.

+# Course Material

+Leah Christensen & Brooks Holland, Learning Professional Responsibility (2d ed., West Academic 2018) ("Casebook")

+ABA Model Rules of Professional Conduct (2018) (Online at the [`ABA website`](https://www.americanbar.org/groups/professional_responsibility/publications/model_rules_of_professional_conduct/model_rules_of_professional_conduct_table_of_contents.html) and various print editions)

+Suggested supplement (optional): Grace M. Giesel, Mastering Professional Responsibility (2d ed., Carolina Acad.
+Press 2015)

+The course website, [`emfink.net/ProfessionalResponsibility`](http://emfink.net/ProfessionalResponsibility/), has links to legal authorities, subject outlines, and study aids.

 # Policies

-#### Grading
+##### Grading

-Your final grade for the term will be based on four quizzes (5% each; 20% total), a final exam (70%), and in-class performance (10%).

-The quizzes will consist of multiple choice questions.
-These will be given in class and will be open-book/open-notes.
-Dates for the quizzes will be announced at least one week in advance.

-The final exam will consist of essay and short-answer questions.
-It will be given during the final exam period and will be closed-book/closed-notes.
+Your grade will be based on in-class performance (10%), three mid-term quizzes (10% each) and a final examination (60%).
+The in-class performance component depends on your preparation before class,[^2] regular and prompt class attendance, and constructive engagement during class.
+The midterm quizzes and final exam will consist of multiple choice questions, similar in format to the Multistate Professional Responsibility Examination (MPRE).
+The midterm quizzes will be given in class and will be open book/notes.
+The final exam will be given during the exam period and will be closed book/notes; you will receive a copy of the ABA Model Rules for use during the exam.

-The in-class performance component depends on your preparation before class (completing all assigned reading and reviewing simulation problems), regular and prompt class attendance, and constructive engagement during class.
-Elon Law School's standards and ABA guidance for awarding course credit assume at least two hours of out-of-class student work for each hour of classroom instruction.
+[^2]: Elon Law School's standards and ABA guidance for awarding course credit assume at least two hours of out-of-class student work for each hour of classroom instruction.

-[^1]:

-#### Attendance
+##### Attendance

 Elon Law School has adopted the following attendance policy for all courses: